ungarson/MetroStations/README.md

 | lineTransfers | Array\<Number> | Array with lines' IDs with which the station has the intersection |
 | stationTransfers | Array\<Number> | Array with stations' IDs with which the station has the intersection |

-Fields in the very next table exist only is some stations.json.
+Fields in the very next table exist only in some stations.json.

 | Fields | Value | Meaning |
 | ------------- | ------------- | ------------- |